National Hockey League on television: Canada

 Broadcasting rights in Canada have historically included the CBC's Hockey Night in Canada (HNIC), a long-standing Canadian tradition dating to 1952, and even prior to that on radio since the 1920s.
 The first NHL game to be broadcast on television occurred on October 11, 1952, a French-language CBC broadcast between the Montreal Canadiens and the Detroit Red Wings.
 CBC proceeded with its first English-language broadcast a month later on November 1, 1952, televising a game featuring the Toronto Maple Leafs and the Boston Bruins.
 Other previous Canadian broadcasters have included CTV, Global, TSN, Sportsnet; and French-language broadcasts on SRC, and RDS.

 The current national television and digital rightsholder is Rogers Communications, under a 12-year deal valued at C$5.2 billion which began in the 2014–15 season.
 National English-language coverage of the NHL is carried primarily by Rogers' Sportsnet group of specialty channels.
-Sportsnet holds national windows on Monday (Hometown Hockey from 2014 to 2022; Rogers Monday Night Hockey since 2022) and Wednesday nights (Scotiabank Wednesday Night Hockey).
+Sportsnet holds national windows on Monday (Hometown Hockey from 2014 to 2022; Rogers/Prime Monday Night Hockey since 2022) and Wednesday nights (Scotiabank Wednesday Night Hockey); as of 2024, Monday Night Hockey is being sublicensed to Amazon Prime Video as a streaming-exclusive package.
 Hockey Night in Canada was maintained and expanded under the deal, airing games nationally on Saturday nights throughout the regular season across CBC, the Sportsnet networks, Rogers-owned television network Citytv, and FX Canada.
 While CBC maintains Rogers-produced NHL coverage during the regular season and playoffs through a time-brokerage agreement with the company, Rogers assumes editorial control and the ownership of any advertising revenue from the telecasts.
 Sportsnet's networks also air occasional games involving all-U.S. matchups.

 Under a sub-licensing agreement with Rogers, Quebecor Media holds national French-language television rights for the NHL, with all coverage airing on its specialty channel TVA Sports.
 TVA Sports' flagship broadcasts on Saturday nights focus primarily on the Montreal Canadiens.

 Games that are not broadcast as part of the national rights deal are broadcast by Sportsnet's regional feeds (though some regional broadcasts may air nationally due to Sportsnet's current status as the NHL's Canadian national TV partner), TSN's regional feeds, and RDS.
 Sportsnet and TSN split holds regional rights to the Toronto Maple Leafs; Sportsnet holds regional rights to the Calgary Flames, Edmonton Oilers, and Vancouver Canucks, while TSN holds rights to the Montreal Canadiens (English only), Ottawa Senators and Winnipeg Jets.
 RDS holds regional French-language rights to the Canadiens and Senators.